Why You Need a Building Inspection on Your Property

 The Importance of a Building Inspection

-Here are my thoughts.
 Yes, you do need a building inspection.
-Here is why.
-If you went to a doctor and got a complete physical and he said everything is ok would you be upset and feel like you had wasted your money?
-No, you would feel good.
-You are now going about the most expensive venture of your life or at least a very substantial one.
-Doesn’t it make sense to have a professional examine it for you who has no vested interest in telling you if something is good or bad?
+When you purchase, sell, or lease a property, you are likely making the most expensive venture of your life, or at least a very substantial one.
+It only makes sense to have a professional examine it for you.
+A professional who has no vested interest in telling you if something is good or bad.

-I did a commercial inspection of a brand new building in Downtown Los Angeles about a year ago.
-It wasn’t even completed but the new buyers wanted me to go through it and tell them what I thought.
-I had talked to them to let them know I was NOT going to be doing a code inspection.
-That is the city’s job.
-They understood this very well, they just wanted a professional, other than the current contractor or the city to look at everything and list out what still needed to be done and how well things were being done.
-This is not what I usually do but I agreed.
-I did this and found maybe $200,000 – $300,000 of work either not done or not done properly.
-I took many pictures and detailed my findings.
-I was then called in about a month later when the contractor said he was done and found about $20,000 – $30,000 still left to do or not done to professional standards.
-I was then called in about a month after that and found everything was done and done to professional standards.
-All of this cost the buyer less than $3,000 for this building.
-It was the best money they ever spent.
+We found approximately $200,000 – $300,000 of work either not done or not done properly.
+We took pictures and provided a detailed report of the findings.
+We were then called in about a month later when the contractor said he was done.
+At that time, we found about $20,000 – $30,000 still left to do or not done to professional standards.
+Finally, we were called in about a month after that and found everything was done and done to professional standards.
+All of this cost the buyer less than $3,000.
+They said it was the best money they had ever spent.

 How Much Does a Building Inspection Cost?

 There is no standard rate for the cost of commercial building inspections because they vary from property to property.
 The cost will be determined by the size of your property.